Texas Heartbeat Act

 The Texas Heartbeat Act, Senate Bill 8 (SB 8), is an act of the Texas Legislature that bans abortion after the detection of embryonic or fetal cardiac activity, which normally occurs after about six weeks of pregnancy.
 The law took effect on September 1, 2021, after the U.S. Supreme Court denied a request for emergency relief from Texas abortion providers.
-It was the first time a state has successfully imposed a six-week abortion ban since Roe v.
+It was the first time a state had successfully imposed a six-week abortion ban since Roe v.
 Wade, and the first abortion restriction to rely solely on enforcement by private individuals through civil lawsuits, rather than having state officials enforce the law with criminal or civil penalties.
-The act authorizes members of the public to sue anyone who performs or facilitates an illegal abortion for a minimum of $10,000 in statutory damages per abortion, plus court costs and attorneys' fees.
+The act lets members of the public sue anyone who performs or helps carry out an illegal abortion for a minimum of $10,000 in statutory damages per abortion, plus court costs and attorneys' fees.

+Since June 2022, SB 8 has been only one layer of a three-layer abortion ban in Texas.
+The U.S. Supreme Court's decision in Dobbs v.
+Jackson Women's Health Organization overturned Roe v.
+Wade that month, which let Texas's separate "trigger law" — a near-total ban on abortion from fertilization, with only narrow medical exceptions — take effect about a month later.
+Because of that, most abortions that once might have been stopped by SB 8's six-week rule are now blocked earlier and more completely by the trigger law, and criminal, not just civil, penalties can apply.
+SB 8 itself has not been repealed and remains in effect, so its private-lawsuit system is still legally available, and in September 2025 the Texas Legislature used that same private-lawsuit approach as the model for a new law restricting abortion pills (see below).
+Whether SB 8's core enforcement method — allowing lawsuits by people with no personal connection to the abortion — actually holds up under the Texas Constitution is still an open legal question, working its way through state courts as of mid-2026 (see below).